Lymphangioleiomyomatosis (LAM): A Rare Disease Affecting Lungs, Kidneys, and Lymphatics

 LAM cells contribute to angiogenesis, the formation of new blood vessels, which may further contribute to the growth and spread of the disease.
 The abnormal proliferation of smooth muscle cells can also affect blood vessels, leading to vascular changes.

-LAM predominantly affects the lungs but can also involve other organs, such as the kidneys and lymphatic system.
-The clinical manifestations of LAM vary, and the disease progression is often heterogeneous.
+LAM predominantly affects the lungs but can also involve the lymphatic system and kidneys.
+The disease presents with a wide range of respiratory and extrapulmonary symptoms, and its progression is often variable among patients.

 Complications of Lymphangioleiomyomatosis (LAM)